 Engine compartment ventilation is normally best with two holes; an inlet allowing colder air to enter below to the alternator and drive belts and a second outlet (about the same size) for the hot air to rise and ventilate out from the top of the engine compartment.
 Adequate ventilation must be included with all installations.
 Installations require a good quality reliable electric ventilation fan wired into the ignition switch to remove the hot air.
-The required air flow volumes in $m^3/min = 0.05$ x engine power in hp.
+The required air flow volumes in $m^3/min = 0.05 \times min$ are the properties of the same second ventilation in the ignition switch to remove the hot air.